 (1) This website uses the web analysis service Matomo in order to analyse and improve the use of our website at regular intervals.
 The statistics obtained help us to improve our products and make them more interesting to you as the user.
 The legal basis for the use of Matomo is Art.
 6(1)(f) of the EU General Data Protection Regulation.

 (2) Cookies are stored on your computer for analysis purposes (see further details under 3 above).
 The information thus collected is stored by the controller solely on a server located in Germany.
 The analysis can be stopped by deleting existing cookies and by preventing the storage of cookies.
 We would like to point out that if you prevent the storage of cookies, you might not be able to use all features of this website.
 You can prevent the storage of cookies by changing the settings of your browser.
-The use of Matomo can be prevented by removing the following tick and thus activating the opt-out plug-in:
+It is possible to prevent the use of Matomo by making the appropriate selection during the cookie request (for more details see Point 3 (3) d)).

 (3) This website uses Matomo with the AnonymizeIP add-on.
 This means that IP addresses are processed in abbreviated form, thus excluding direct attribution to a specific person.
 The IP address communicated by your browser using Matomo is not combined with other data collected by us.